Haijin: Background

 The 14th century was a time of chaos throughout East Asia.
 The second bubonic plague pandemic began in Mongolia around 1330 and may have killed the majority of the population in Hebei and Shanxi and millions elsewhere.
 Another epidemic raged for three years from 1351 to 1354.
 Existing revolts over the government salt monopoly and severe floods along the Yellow River provoked the Red Turban Rebellion.
 The declaration of the Ming in 1368 did not end its wars with Mongol remnants under Toghon Temür in the north and under the Prince of Liang in the south.
 King Gongmin of Korea had begun freeing himself from the Mongols as well, retaking his country's northern provinces, when a Red Turban invasion devastated the areas and laid waste to Pyongyang.
 In Japan, Emperor Daigo II's Kenmu Restoration succeeded in overthrowing the Kamakura shogunate but ultimately simply replaced them with the weaker Ashikaga.
 The loose control over Japan's periphery led to pirates setting up bases on the realm's outlying islands, particularly Tsushima, Iki, and the Gotōs.
-These wokou ("dwarf pirates") raided Japan as well as Korea and China.
+These wokou ("Japanese pirates") raided Japan as well as Korea and China.
+The followers of rival Chinese warlords Zhang Shicheng and Fang Guozhen, who had emerged during the collapse of the Yuan but were defeated by the ascendant Ming, also fled to sea where they cooperated with Japanese outlaws to continue resisting the new dynasty.

+The first Ming Emperor, Zhu Yuanzhang, regarded the Japanese piracy as an act of disrespect to his authority: his message to the Japanese that his army would "capture and exterminate your bandits, head straight for your country, and put your king in bonds" received the Ashikaga shogun's reply that "your great empire may be able to invade Japan but our small state is not short of a strategy to defend ourselves", causing the angered Ming Emperor to restrict trade further.

+Initial implementation

 As a rebel leader, Zhu Yuanzhang promoted foreign trade as a source of revenue.
-As the Hongwu Emperor, first of the Ming dynasty, however, he issued the first sea ban in 1371.
+As Emperor, however, he issued the first sea ban in 1371.
 All foreign trade was to be conducted by official tribute missions, handled by representatives of the Ming Empire and its "vassal" states.
 Private foreign trade was made punishable by death, with the offender's family and neighbors exiled from their homes.
 A few years later, in 1384, the Maritime Trade Intendancies (Shibo Tiju Si) at Ningbo, Guangzhou, and Quanzhou were shuttered.
 Ships, docks, and shipyards were destroyed and ports sabotaged with rocks and pine stakes.
 Although the policy is now associated with imperial China generally, it was then at odds with Chinese tradition, which had pursued foreign trade as a source of revenue and become particularly important under the Tang, Song, and Yuan.

-The treasure voyages of Zheng He were partly intended to monopolise overseas trade under the government.
-They were discontinued due to a rise in Mongol assertiveness after the Emperor's capture at the Battle of Tumu in 1449.
-The large scale of private overseas trade had caused price competition for the Ming government's purchases, such as warhorses for the northern frontier, and funds had to be reallocated.
-However, after the end of the treasure voyages, Chinese trade in Southeast Asia and the Indian Ocean continued.
-Private, including unauthorised, Chinese trade in Southeast Asia expanded rapidly in the second half of the Ming dynasty.

-A 1613 edict prohibited maritime trade between the lands north and south of the Yangtze River, attempting to put a stop to captains claiming to be heading to Jiangsu and then diverting to Japan.